TikTok users attempt to 'coregasm' but is this satisfying workout actually possible?

 (Image credit: Getty Images)

 Nothing gets by TikTok users.
 The latest viral obsession?
 Coregasms—the possibility of experiencing sexual bliss while exercising your abs.
-Although the notion is making the rounds on feeds, is it truly one of the best workout trends of 2021 or just a hoax?
+Although the notion is making the rounds on feeds, is it truly one of the best new workout trends or just a hoax?

 TikTok user Annie Knight (@annieknight38) discussed the mind-boggling concept in a video on September 17.
 She claimed that two of her friends have experienced the sensation, and as a result, planks and leg downs are a no-go when they're working out at the gym.